CodingItWrong/codingitwrong.com/_drafts/the-fourth-developer.md

 The amount of familiar code increases by less and less each time, approaching a hard limit of 4 units no matter how many developers you add.
 Meanwhile, the amount of unfamiliar code increases linearly.
 Adding more developers only serves to cause the amount of unfamiliar code to dwarf the amount of familiar code, destroying the quality of your codebase.

 A drop in quality is seen far earlier than this, though, and at a precise moment: when you add the fourth developer to the team.
 All of a sudden, you go from adding a developer who adds all familiar code, to a developer who results in twice as much unfamiliar code as familiar code.
-This is not a good tradeoff.
+If you accept the assumptions of this post that familiarity impacts code quality, then this is not a good tradeoff.

 ## What Do We Do?
 What should you do with this information?
-I can think of two less-good responses and two more-good ones.
+I can think of two not-so-good responses and two better ones.

-First, the less-good responses:
+First, the not-so-good responses:

 <ol start="1">
 <li>You could reject the premise that unfamiliar code is a problem at all.
 If it’s okay for an unfamiliar developer to change code and an unfamiliar reviewer to approve it, the problem disappears.
-I would argue that many of the problems that happen in codebases as they grow can be traced to changes that are made without thorough understanding.</li>
+But as I argued in the assumptions section, there is extensive writing that warns you against this.</li>
-<li>You could limit PR pproval to one or a few "approver" developers who have deep knowledge of the system.
+<li>You could limit PR approval to one or a few developers who have deep knowledge of the system--call them "approvers."
 If they review every PR, then you've achieved someone knowledgeable involved in every PR.
 The problem with this approach is that it tends to leave knowledge concentrated in the minds of the approvers, not the whole team.
 "One knowledgeable person per PR" wasn't the end goal; it assumed that all developers <em>mostly</em> know the system, so that little gaps in knowledge of the current code can be covered by a knowledgeable reviewer.
-When you <em>plan</em> to have most of your developers uninformed and a higher caste of developers with all the knowledge, your initial PR will be lower quality, resulting in multiple rounds of significant feedback from the approvers, slowing your delivery.</li>
+When you <em>plan</em> to have most of your developers uninformed and a higher caste of developers with all the knowledge, your initial PR will be lower quality, resulting in multiple rounds of significant feedback from the approvers, slowing your delivery.
+It's also dehumanizing to treat some developers as second-class citizens, which is a problem in itself, not to mention the impact on morale and therefore productivity.</li>
 </ol>

-Here are a few more-good responses:
+Here are the responses I would recommend:

 <ol start="3">
-<li>You could mitigate the problem by taking a development approach where unfamiliar code is not <em>as</em> unfamiliar, and therefore not as risky.
+<li><strong>You could try to make unfamiliar code not <em>so</em> unfamiliar</strong>, so the impact of it is limited.
 One way would be by adopting stringent code conventions.
 If you’re automatically familiar with many aspects of the code because it’s written in a familiar way, that reduces the chance of misunderstandings and quality problems.</li>
-<li>You could arrange your system so it can be built by teams of three developers max.
-This may seem impossible, but there are a few different ways: by using high-level abstractions to minimize the code that needs to be written, by focusing on building the most important features one at a time, or by splitting up the system into smaller self-contained pieces.</li>
+<li><strong>You could arrange your system so it can be built by teams of three developers max.</strong> This may seem impossible, but there are a few different ways: by using high-level abstractions to minimize the code that needs to be written, by focusing on building the most important features one at a time, or by splitting up the system into smaller self-contained pieces.</li>
 </ol>

-These more-good approaches have all been discussed at length elsewhere better than they could be summarized here.
+These two approaches have been discussed at length elsewhere better than they could be summarized here.
 But the surprising thing may be how early you need to reach for those approaches.
 They aren’t for when your team has reached a dozen developers.
 Impacts on the quality of your app happen at a precise moment: when you add a fourth developer.
 And even if your team is three or fewer developers now, if there is a chance you'll add a fourth developer in the future, the code you're writing now is what you'll be building on.
-If you don't mitigate the code-unfamiliarity problem now, you might not be ready for the fourth developer.
+If you take the code-familiarity problem seriously now and mitigate it, you'll be ready for if and when you add the fourth developer--or you may find that you don't need them after all.

 *Thanks to Nate Sottek, Jeremy Sherman, and Bryan Lindsey for review and input.*